mikazlopes/training-farm/README.md

 There are a couple of configurable parameters in main.py and configurations.py that you will need to tweak before running.

+Find config_private.py, if you don't know where the python site-packages/finrl folder is, type "find / |grep config_private.py" and it should show the path.
+In that file configure the Alpaca API Keys and also the AlphaVantage and EOD Historical

 In main.py line 336 change NUM_INSTANCES = 3, to any number of instances your hardware supports running at the same time.

 In configurations.py feel free to change the parameters as needed, for more documentation about them please check out FINRL repo at github (https://github.com/AI4Finance-Foundation/FinRL)

+In trainer.py line 101, if you want to use the additional data points, change if_nd = False to True

 Bear in mind you need an Alpaca account to get the data (https://app.alpaca.markets) and test the agent afterwards